 Typography in custom packaging plays a pivotal role in shaping the visual appeal, readability, and overall effectiveness of a product’s packaging design.
 As a core element of packaging, typography selection involves careful consideration of font type, size, line spacing, and layout to ensure that the packaging communicates the brand identity and product information effectively.
-Emerging trends like minimalist styles, custom fonts, and interactive elements reflect changing consumer preferences.
-Best practices include understanding the target audience, prioritizing clarity, maintaining consistency, and testing for real-world effectiveness.
+Emerging trends in packaging typography, like minimalist styles, custom fonts, and interactive elements, reflect changing consumer preferences.
+Best practices for typography selection involve understanding the target audience, prioritizing readability, ensuring consistency, maintaining clear text hierarchy, and validating through usability testing for real-world effectiveness.

 What is Packaging Typography?